forcedotcom/cli/releasenotes/README.md

 ------------

 * CHANGE: We upgraded the version of Node.js bundled in the Salesforce CLI operating-specific installers and Docker images to v20.
 Why?
-Because we always bundle the Active LTS version of Node.js in tandem with its [release schedule](https://github.com/nodejs/release#release-schedule), and v20 goes LTS on October 24, 2023.
+Because we always bundle the Active LTS version of Node.js in tandem with its [release schedule](https://github.com/nodejs/release#release-schedule), and v20 went LTS on October 24, 2023.

 ## 2.14.6 (Oct 25, 2023) [stable]